amit712singhal/Dice-Game/README.md

 ## Credits

 This project was created as part of a [Web-Development Course](https://www.udemy.com/course/the-complete-web-development-bootcamp/) on Udemy.
 Credits go to Dr. Angela Yu for providing guidance and resources.

+## License

+This project is licensed under the [MIT License](./LICENSE).
+See the LICENSE file for more information.